chanjunren/chanjunren.github.io/website/docs/Backend/Database/Elastic Search/chapter-4.md

 ```
 shard = hash(routing) % number_of_primary_shards
 ```
-- Routing avlue is an arbitrary string (defaults to document's _id)
+- Routing value is an arbitrary string (defaults to document's _id)

 - Discussion of routing value done in later chapter, but basically it's better to customise this value